lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 Git hooks live in the `.git/hooks` directory in your repo.
 There will already be a number of examples in there, you can either delete them or leave them be.

 The files are named after different events Git recognizes; the script inside the file will execute whenever that particular event occurs.
-If you're like me you might have assumed the event we're looking for is `post-commit` but you'd be wrong.
-The event we want is `post-receive`.
+If you're like me you might have assumed the event we're looking for is `post-commit` but it turns out it's actually `post-receive`.

-We want to create a file called `post-receive` in the `.git/hooks` directory on the remote machine containing the following bash script:
+We want to create a file called `post-receive` in the `.git/hooks` directory on the remote machine containing the following script:

 ```bash
 #!/bin/bash